-Student Loan Debt in Bankruptcy
+Student Loan Debt

-- you must show that you cannot maintain a minimum standard of living if forced to repay the loans (this generally means a budget living at or very close to poverty levels);
+- You must show that you cannot maintain a minimum standard of living if forced to repay the loans (this generally means a budget living at or very close to poverty levels).

-- you must show that you made good faith efforts to repay the loans (including seeking income-based or alternative repayment plans).
+- You must show that you made good faith efforts to repay the loans (including seeking income-based or alternative repayment plans).